AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-39/acsd-52219-resolving-saved-filters-issue.md

 <u>Steps to reproduce</u>:

-1. Access the [!DNL sales order] grid in the admin section.
+1. Access the [!DNL Sales Order] grid in the Admin tab.
 1. Create two to three filters.
 1. Verify the filter settings by switching views to ensure they are saved accurately.
-1. Go to [!UICONTROL Filter1] or [!UICONTROL Filter2].
+1. Go to Filter1 or Filter2.
 1. Refresh the page to update the displayed data.
 1. Switch to a different view and notice that the filters remain unchanged.
 1. Notice that the default view is now displaying filtered results, even though no specific filter was set for it.